-The Moov account represents a legal entity in our platform, whether an individual or a business.
-Each Moov account has information describing the account holder.
+We call individual or business accounts in our platform Moov accounts.
+Each Moov account represents a legal entity and has information describing the account holder.
 You can create Moov accounts in two ways:

 - Sign up to access the Moov Dashboard